eternal-flame-AD/altcha-deobfs/README.md

 ## Demo

-A copy of the official obfuscation script is available for reference [here](./obfuscate.ts).
+A copy of the official obfuscation script is available for reference [here](./obfuscate.ts) (note this script is licensed under MIT to original author, see file header).

 A piece of ciphertext taken straight from https://altcha.org/contact/#reporting-security-issues: